jrnold/civil_war_era_findata/doc/source/pages/auctions.rst

     treasurer at Boston, New York, or Philadelphia, on or before the 25th day of May, now current; but if any accepted bidder shall desire to deposit at any other point, his request will be considered.
-    On the receipt here of the proper certificates showing such deposit,' certificates of inscribed stock will be issued to the successful bidders or their assignees for the amounts to which they may be entitled, in sums of one thousand, five thousand^ and ten thousand dollars each,
+    On the receipt here of the proper certificates showing such deposit, certificates of inscribed stock will be issued to the successful bidders or their assignees for the amounts to which they may be entitled, in sums of one thousand, five thousand^ and ten thousand dollars each,